chiaratardioli/aws-restart-journey/Labs/Networking/Lab03-Subnets_VPC.md

 - I familiarized with the Amazon Web Services (AWS) Management Console
 - I developped a solution to the customer's issue in this lab
 - I summarized and described my findings

+## Notes

+1. A VPC is like a data center but in the cloud.
+It is logically isolated from other virtual networks, and you can use a VPC to spin up and launch your AWS resources within minutes.
+2. Resources within a VPC communicate with each other through private IP addresses.
+An instance needs a public IP address for it to communicate outside the VPC.
+The VPC needs networking resources, such as an internet gateway and a route table, for the instance to reach the internet.
+3. A CIDR block is a range of private IP addresses that is used within the VPC (for example, the /16 number that you see next to an IP address).
+4. A subnet is a range of IP addresses within your VPC.
+5. To determine the CIDR range, you can use the following third-party calculator: https://www.subnet-calculator.com/
+6. To determine the recommended range of private IP addresses that you can use, you can refer to the following guide: https://datatracker.ietf.org/doc/html/rfc1918.

 ## Additional resources
 - [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)